U.S. rule highlights Catholic tensions over contraception

 For Rachel Brill, who helped launch the law students' push over contraceptives in 2001, widening access is about equality.
 Unlike some other Catholic groups, Georgetown openly promotes religious diversity.

-"What they're doing is imposing Catholic teaching on people who are not at all Catholic," said Brill, who is Jewish and now works as a labor lawyer in California.
+"What they're doing is imposing Catholic teaching on people who are not at all Catholic," said Brill, who is Jewish and now works as a labour lawyer in California.

 "If you're going to actually have a diverse university, you have to be able to accommodate everyone, not just the people who agree with you," she said.